-“My art practice was born out of a personal struggle with human nature based on my experiences as a military engineer and security scientist.
-During my itinerant travels it has since expanded into a broader investigation of the breadth of human experience and what it means to be human.”
+“My art practice was born out of a personal struggle with human nature and has since expanded into a broader investigation of the breadth of human experience and what it means to be human.”

 On an individual level we are often full of love, acceptance, empathy, and kindness, but as a whole we can be aggressive, destructive, hateful, and divisive – the sole reason that my scientific field exists.
 I am troubled by this duality and my art is where I process these thoughts and emotions and try to better understand what we are and who we have become as a species.

-In line with the human-centric theme, my artwork is intrinsically human in nature.
-I paint on the floor to allow my body to move freely as I apply raw visceral streaks of deep natural colours using a palette knife.
-The bulk of my work is created by layering these streaks to build up intricate textures and emotive visuals through colour and abstracted figures and shapes.
+In line with the human-centric theme my artwork is intrinsically human in nature.
+I paint on the floor to allow my body to move freely as I apply raw visceral marks of deep natural colours.
+The bulk of my work is created by intuitively layering these streaks to build up intricate textures and emotive visuals through colour and abstracted figures and shapes.

-My life as a nomad significantly influences my methods and the way I work, and I will often gain inspiration from my constantly changing environment (see Nomad Project).
-I prefer working on large canvases that block everything else out and leave the viewer immersed in the emotion of the work.
-I do this in acrylic as it allows me to most quickly and fluently transfer my turbulent thoughts and emotions whilst staying focused on the subject matter.
+My life as a nomad significantly influences my methods and the way I work, and I will often gain inspiration from my constantly changing environment.
+I work on large canvases that block everything else out and leave the viewer immersed in the emotion of the work.
+I primarily use acrylic as it allows me to most quickly and fluently transfer my turbulent thoughts and emotions whilst staying focused on the subject matter.

 I had a dream about lanterns floating through a bamboo forest inspired by Jordan’s painting and I just couldn’t get it out of my head.
 Had to get it.